JosephDoUrden/SetTimer/app_store_assets/store_listing.md

 Workout Set Timer is the perfect companion for set-based workouts like ab training, HIIT, and interval training.
 Designed with minimalism in mind, this app automatically manages your sets and rest periods so you can focus entirely on your workout.

+Created by **Yusufhan Saçak** as an open source project demonstrating modern Flutter development while providing real value to the fitness community.

 **Key Features:**
 • Custom set configuration (1-20 sets)
 • Flexible set duration (10 seconds to 5 minutes)